JacquemontLab/CNV-Caller/README.md

   - `sampleDB.tsv` : **Sample database** containing metadata and QC status for all genotyped individuals.

+## Notes

+### Problematic Regions

+This region regroups multiple tables from UCSC: Segmental Duplications, Major Histocompatibility Complex, Centromeres, Telomeres, and Problematic Regions from UCSC.
+For details, please refer to the file CNV-Caller/resources/Genome_Regions/README.md

-## Current Limitations of the pipeline
+### Current Limitations of the pipeline

 - For PennCNV, default files such as **hhall.hmm** or **wgs.hmm** are used (available in the Docker docker://flobenhsj/quantisnp_penncnv:v2.2):
 [Git PennCNV](https://github.com/WGLab/PennCNV)